iceamdeveloper/iceam/wp-content/plugins/wc-aelia-foundation-classes/readme.txt

 * Tweak - Fixed admin UI to show that the log files now contain a timestamp in their name.
 * Fix - Fixed bug in the logic used to install the GeoIP database manually.
 * Updated supported WooCommerce versions.

+= 2.0.20.200605 =
+* UI - Added message to invite administrators to reactivate premium licences when a site changes domain or URL.
+* Feature - Added new function `aelia_array_insert_after()`.

 = 2.0.19.200527 =
 * Tweak - Configured default logger to use rotating log files.
 The new logic will create one file per day, keeping a maximum of 30 files.